 - 4 cups flour

-- 1-2 tbsp butter or lard (use butter to make kosher/dairy or shortening to make kosher/vegan)
+- 1-2 tablespoons butter or lard (use butter to make kosher/dairy or shortening to make kosher/vegan)

 - 2 cups milk or water, more or less, enough to mix a very soft dough